Tizios9999/glitch-reporter-frontend/README.md

 <!-- CONTRIBUTING -->

-## Contributing
+### Contributing

 This is a course project aimed to evaluate my personal skills, so right now it's closed for contributions.
 Any advice is always kindly appreciated though!
+You can even submit them directly on my app! :D

 <p align="right">(<a href="#readme-top">back to top</a>)</p>